lorcan2440/Simple-Truss-Calculator/README.md

 # Simple Truss Calculator
-Calculator and interactive program for finding internal/reaction forces, stresses and strains of a pin-jointed, straight-membered, plane truss.
+Calculator with display for finding internal/reaction forces, stresses and strains of a pin-jointed, straight-membered, plane truss.
-Intended for personal use only; documented but not in a module form.
+Intended for personal use only but documented as a module.
 Soon I hope to make it more user-friendly and interactive.

 ## TODOs